This post may contain affiliate links. Please read our disclosure policy.

 - Gluten-Free: This recipe is naturally gluten-free, just ensure your cornstarch is certified gluten-free.

-- Ground Turkey or Chicken: Swap out the beef for leaner ground turkey or chicken for a lighter option.
+- Ground Turkey or Chicken: Replace the beef with lean ground turkey or chicken for a lighter option.

 - Easy Homemade Beef Stew